Robert Punkenhofer

 Robert Punkenhofer (born July 7, 1965, in Austria) His career intertwines art, design and architecture as well as international business development.
-He currently serves as the Austrian Trade Commissioner in Barcelona, a job he has also performed in Mexico City, Berlin and New York City.
+He served as the Austrian Trade Commissioner in Barcelona, a job he has also performed in Mexico City, Berlin and New York City.

 Education

 Punkenhofer was awarded a doctorate in 1991 and LL.M specialized in international comparative law at the Karl Franzens University of Graz, Austria.
 He made his postgraduate studies at the Law Faculty at the Venezuelan University Universidad Católica Andres Bello in Caracas.
 Two years later he attended New York University and earned a Master of Arts degree in Arts Administration specialized in museum management.
 In addition he has been part of the Guggenheim Foundation's internship program, worked at Exit Art and the Lycée Honoré Romane in France as a language assistant.